ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 };
 ```
 A couple of changes here:
-1. Moved **rules** in a separate variable to be able to add po loader only in dev env.
-2. Use json loader after po loader, because we need our translations object to be used on the client-side.
+1. Use json loader after po loader, because we need our translations object to be used on the client-side.
-3. Added DefinePlugin to be able to split dev and prod logic inside the app.
+2. Added DefinePlugin to be able to split dev and prod logic inside the app.

-After this step we can simply require `uk.po` file and apply `uk` locale on application start.
+After this step we can simply require `uk.po` file and apply `uk` locale on the application start.

 let's add this to **app.js**
 ```js